The (Ever-Growing) Glossary of Photographic Terms

 In every art practice, there is a language built around its theory and mechanism.
 This ever-expanding glossary outlines some key terms used in photography.

 Also known as available light, ambient light is any light that isn't deliberately set up by the photographer.
-This includes both natural or artificial lighting.
+This includes both natural and artificial lighting.

 The opening of a lens diaphragm through which light passes.
 Aperture dictates the brightness/darkness and overall depth of field (DoF) in an image.
 A larger aperture opening permits more light but renders less depth of field (less in focus).
 A smaller aperture reduces the light reaching the sensor but allows for more depth of field (more in focus).